VuiMuich/leftwm_wiki/Themes.md

 We are looking to expand the list of available themes for an upcoming release.
 If you enjoy making desktops look good please consider sharing by making a pull request on [the community themes repository](https://github.com/leftwm/leftwm-community-themes).

-# Requirements for a theme
+# Requirements for a theme - `up` and `down` scripts

 A theme has only two requirements.
-An “up” and a “down” executable/script.
+An `up` and a `down` executable/script.
 They can be written in whatever makes you happy.
-The up script you guessed it starts up all the things that make your script unique and awesome.
-The down script restores the environment to an un-themes state.
+The `up` script you guessed it starts up all the things that make your theme unique and awesome.
+The `down` script restores the environment to an un-themed state.
 A theme should be self contained if possible so that it can be shared and doesn’t interfere with other themes.
 For example when booting an application with a config file, put the config file in the theme folder instead of ~/.config.
 This way other themes can use the same application

-**Important note:** *as a convention unloading a theme should happen with a `down` script, which undos all of the things the upscript launches and that is symlinked or copied to `/tmp/leftwm-down-theme` with the following snippet:*
+**Important note:** *as a convention unloading a theme should happen with a `down` script, which undos all of the things the `up` script had launched and should be symlinked or copied to `/tmp/leftwm-down-theme`.
+The following snippet is widely used:*
 ```bash
 export SCRIPTPATH="$( cd "$(dirname "$0")" ; pwd -P )"